-The Planning Inspectorate offers a pre-application advice service (chargeable).
-Pre-application discussions before a formal application is submitted are encouraged and can help to identify issues early and guide applicants through the process.
+The local authority may be able to offer (possibly for a fee) pre-application discussions before a formal application is submitted in order to guide applicants through the process.
 This can minimise delays later in processing the application.

-Pre-application discussions can also help you and the Planning Inspectorate identify areas of concern about your proposed development so that you can give consideration to amending your proposal before the application is submitted.
+Pre-application discussions can also help you and the planning authority identify areas of concern about your proposed development so that you can give consideration to amending your proposal before the application is submitted.
 The advice and guidance given to you at the pre-application stage is given in good faith.
-However, it does not guarantee or supply a definitive undertaking as to whether your proposal is likely to be acceptable; this can only be established through the formal application process.
+However, it does not guarantee or supply a definitive undertaking as to whether your proposal is likely to be acceptable.

-If you have received pre-application advice please indicate the reference/date of any correspondence or discussion and the name of the officer.
+If you have received pre-application advice from the planning service please indicate the reference/date of any correspondence or discussion and the name of the officer.
 If you do not know these details then please state 'Unknown'.

-This will assist the Inspectorate in dealing with your application as quickly as possible.
+This will assist the Council in dealing with your application as quickly as possible.